'The Hunger Games' stage show to open in London in 2016

-NEW YORK (Reuters) - The blockbuster post-apocalyptic action franchise “The Hunger Games” is hitting the stage and will open London in the summer of 2016 in a new purpose-built theater next to Wembley Stadium, Lionsgate said on Friday.
+NEW YORK, Nov 7 (Reuters) - The blockbuster post-apocalyptic action franchise “The Hunger Games” is hitting the stage and will open London in the summer of 2016 in a new purpose-built theater next to Wembley Stadium, Lionsgate said on Friday.

 The studio behind “The Hunger Games” said it was teaming with Dutch media company Imagine Nation and U.S. based Triangular Entertainment on the show, which will be produced by Tony Award winner Robin de Levita and others.